-How to do the calf raises exercise and what are its benefits.
-It’s the best isolation exercise for your calves that you can do, you can perform it in the gym or at home with or without added weight resistance or gym equipment.
+How to do calf raises on machine, and what are the benefits of performing this exercise.
+It’s the best isolation exercise for your calves that you can do.
+You can perform it standing or seated, in the gym, at home, with or without added weight resistance or gym equipment.

-Calf raises are great for building muscle and strengthening your calves, particularly the two main muscles which make up your calf, these muscles are the gastrocnemius and the soleus.
-Calf raises is a very direct exercise, it requires a lot of movement in the ankle which perfectly works the calf muscle.
+Calf raises are great for building muscle and strengthening your calves, particularly the two main muscles which make up your calf.
+These muscles are the gastrocnemius and the soleus.
+It’s a very direct exercise, it requires a lot of movement in the ankle which perfectly works the calf muscle.

-There are many variations to this exercise, they can be performed with expensive gym equipment or performed on any level surface or on a step at home.
+There are many variations to this exercise, they can be performed with expensive gym equipment, such as a calf raises machine, or performed on any level surface, or on a step at home.